Jnanaprasad1903/E-commerce/README.md

-A Inventory management System with AI agents Touch
+An Inventory management System with AI agents Touch